hcstubbe/docker_seq/guppy_gpu/Readme.md

- ## Using enroot to pull custom docker images
+ ## Using enroot with custom docker images

 To import a custom image from the [standard docker repository](https://hub.docker.com/):
 ```Bash